deanb4/A-Star-Search-Algorithm-Visualization/README.md

 # Algorithm Visualization with SFML

-This project implements various alogrithms using **SFML** for visualization.
+This project implements various algorithms using **SFML** for visualization.
 Follow the instructions below to set up, build, and run the project.

 ### A* Search Algorithm
 ## Tiles: